The EU as a cohesive glue

 “Everyone wanted to see the hostilities end, but no one was prepared to pay the political price for this.
 Politicians could stick to the line that ‘We are not negotiating with the insurgents or the terrorists or the fighters’.
 Some people thought that just by sitting down and negotiating – four political parties and the president – we were already committing treason.”

-The negotiations preceding the Ohrid Agreement lasted until August 2001.
+The negotiations lasted until August 2001, when the Ohrid Agreement brought hostilities to an end.
 After the collapse of the all-party coalition government which had been set-up during the crisis, the Social Democrats won the autumn 2002 elections – and thus were left with the task of implementing the agreement.

 Sekerinska became deputy prime minister for European integration.
 She oversaw important progress on Macedonia’s path towards EU accession.
-Under her leadership, Macedonia applied for membership and – in December 2005 – was awarded official EU candidate status by the European Council.
-Much of her work, however, was related to the implementation of the Ohrid Agreement.
+Under her leadership, in March 2004, Macedonia applied for membership and – in December 2005 – was awarded official EU candidate status by the European Council.

 “I personally witnessed the change that has occurred in Macedonia from 2001 to 2003.
 A country which nobody expected to survive managed to show that with good policies, with more understanding, with better discussions, with more tolerance, peace can be restored and confidence can be rebuilt.
 I have always been a strong believer that the EU glue is the element of cohesion that countries like Macedonia desperately need, not only because of ethnic divides but also because of social divides.
 So, if there was one umbrella policy that could help us to change the country, it was definitely the prospect of EU membership.”

-Several key individuals in the government, particularly president Boris Trajkovski, shared that vision.
+Several key individuals in the government and late president Boris Trajkovski shared that vision.
 But it proved to be a significant challenge, first to convince the domestic audience, media and voters, and second to convince the EU.

-Sekerinska understood that, regardless of the many requirements set out by the EU, the Ohrid Agreement in particular would serve as the crucial indicator of progress.
-While implementation of the agreement, which called for equitable representation of all national groups in the state administration, was difficult for Macedonia, Sekerinska also saw it as an opportunity.
+Sekerinska understood that, regardless of the many requirements set out by the EU, the Ohrid Agreement would serve as the crucial indicator of progress.
+The implementation of the agreement required not only an end to hostilities, but also more minority rights, including equitable representation of all national groups in the state administration.
+While this was difficult, as it meant that ethnic Macedonians had to give up their economic privileges, Sekerinska also saw it as an opportunity.

 “When politicians and experts read the Ohrid agreement, they said: ‘Oh my god, this would be difficult to implement even in a richer, stronger and more mature country.
 And it is difficult to do it in few years.’
 So they said: ‘OK, if you do at least this, then you’ll show that Macedonia can actually progress in the future.’
 And we took it for granted and we said: ‘OK, if it’s the Ohrid Agreement [that counts] then so be it.’
 We were aware that Macedonia would not be a perfect candidate country in a few years, but the Ohrid Agreement was the big argument in our favour because it became clear in 2005 that Macedonia has implemented the most difficult parts of the Ohrid Agreement against all odds and against all predictions.”